Data Processing Agreement

 2. Integrity (Article 32 Paragraph 1 Point b GDPR)

 2.1 Data Transfer Control (No unauthorized Reading, Copying, Changes or Deletions of Data with electronic transfer or transport): Personal data in the principal service is protected against unauthorized copying to data media.
-No data can be accessed outside of the principal service, except for personnel with credentials assigned to the employee by the Data Protection Officer.
+No data can be accessed outside of the principal service, except for personnel with credentials assigned to the employee by the assigned asset owner.
 Any access to data outside the Microsoft Azure environment is restricted by combination of IP address blocking and employee credentials.
-IP address access is controlled solely by the Data Protection Officer and IP address only map to internet connections registered to FastTrack Software.
+IP address access is controlled solely by the assigned asset owner and IP address only map to internet connections registered to FastTrack Software.
 Any access to production data is solely for the purpose of customer support.